Mataura: Electricity supply

-Because it had surplus generation capacity the freezing works had since 1905 been supplying electricity to the nearby town of Gore, while due to the town's financial situation Mataura residents were still using candles and kerosene powered lamps.
+Because it had surplus generation capacity, the freezing works had been supplying electricity to the nearby town of Gore since 1905.
+Meanwhile, due to the town's financial situation, Mataura residents were still using candles and kerosene powered lamps.
 It wasn't until 1911 the Borough Council was able to reach agreement with the freezing works for them to increase their generating capacity so that they could supply the Mataura load.
 After taking out a loan to finance the expansion of the generation capacity and the installation of a distribution system around the town the first power began being supplied from 5 October 1912.

 Mataura retained its own independent power system until 1932 when due to technical issues it became impossible for the freezing works to continue supplying the town.
 As a result, the borough council accepted an offer to sell their power system to the Southland Electric Power Board, which took over responsibility for supplying the town from its distribution network.